benlswift/SortManager/README.md

 This program generates an array of numbers of a chosen length.
 This array is then sorted by a sort algorithm of the user's choosing.

+## Requirements
+- Create a program that can sort a given array using a bubble sort, merge sort or binary tree
+- A factory pattern must be used to create the sorter object

 ## User Guide

 After entering the number of elements a random array is created.